mycaule/epures/README.md

 [![NPM](https://nodei.co/npm/epures.png)](https://nodei.co/npm/epures/)

-Please note that work is still in progress.

 ## History

 This is a 2018 update of Kate and George work on the [tracery](https://github.com/v21/tracery) grammar generation library published two years ago.
 Since then it is unmaintained, but new opportunities in the chatbot area make it interesting again.